Sherida101/Portfolio/README.md

 # References 👏🏻

-- Some design and implementation ideas were taken from [Ashutosh Hathidara's Master Portfolio Project](https://github.com/Sherida101/Portfolio).
+- Some design and implementation ideas were adapted from [Ashutosh Hathidara's Master Portfolio Project](https://github.com/ashutosh1919/masterPortfolio)